Frequently Asked Questions

 See Deadman Switch options for setup guidance.

-12. The best keys are 4–5 random, unrelated words separated by spaces — for example, cloud mango river tuesday.
-This approach gives you high entropy while remaining memorable enough to carry in your head or communicate verbally to your Beneficiary.
-You should never need to write both keys down together or store them with the encrypted QR.
+The best keys are 4–5 random, unrelated words separated by spaces — for example, cloud mango river tuesday.
+This gives you high entropy while remaining memorable enough to carry in your head or communicate verbally to your Beneficiary.
+Never write both keys down together or store them with the encrypted QR.

-Legacy uses PBKDF2 with 600,000 iterations of SHA-256, which makes even a modest passphrase extremely resistant to brute force.
-The dual-key design means an attacker who obtains one key still cannot decrypt anything — they need both.
+Legacy uses PBKDF2 with 600,000 iterations of SHA-256, making even a modest passphrase extremely resistant to brute force.
+The two keys are the two halves of one combined password (joined by an untypeable separator), so an attacker who obtains only one half still has to brute-force the other — they need both to decrypt.
+Note this is a single split password, not threshold cryptography.

 Keep the Benefactor Key and Beneficiary Key stored separately.
 Never store either key alongside the encrypted QR.